 Leading up to the procedure:

-- Talk to your doctor about your any medicine you are taking.
-Certain medicine may need to be stopped up to one week before the procedure.
+- Talk to your doctor about any medicine you are taking.
+Certain medicine may need to be stopped up to 1 week before the procedure.

 - Let your doctor know of any allergies you have.